ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/radio-puzzle.md

 - On packets of any other length the Dongle will respond with the string `correct` if it received the decrypted string, otherwise it will respond with the `incorrect` string.

 The Dongle will always respond with packets that are valid UTF-8 so you can use `str::from_utf8` on the response packets.

+See the next chapter for solving stragies and help.